-Intermediate Vocational ESL for Caregiver Training

-Learn the English skills you need to be successful in the Personal Caregiver training course.
+Intermediate Vocational ESL for Caregiver Training SPECIAL FOCUS CLASS Learn the English skills you need to be successful in the Personal Caregiver training course.
 Study healthcare vocabulary, reading, writing, listening and speaking.
+Classes are free.

-ESL + Online Learning Skills

-(ESLA 415) In this course, you will learn how to best study ESL online.
-You will practice using Zoom, Canvas, Google Docs, and other applications/websites.
-This short-term class (five or six weeks) is offered at the beginning and intermediate/advanced ESL levels.
+ESL + Online Learning Skills SPECIAL FOCUS CLASS (ESLA 415) In this class, you will learn about ESL and other SDCCE programs and services.
+You will also learn how to study English online.
+Practice English using Zoom, Canvas, Google Docs, and other applications/ websites.
+Classes are free.

 TRANSITION TO COLLEGE

 Transition to College Level 6-7

 Practice advanced-level English and increase your reading, grammar, note-taking and college-level essay writing skills.
 You will also learn about college programs and how to apply to college.

+Classes are free.

 CITIZENSHIP

 ESL Pre-Citizenship

 (ESLA 441) This course will help beginning level ESL students improve their English skills to pass the Citizenship Civics exam and to complete a Citizenship application.

+Classes are free.

 ESL Citizenship

 (ESLA 442) This course focuses on the development of English language skills, and the knowledge of American History and Government.
 Prepare for completing the citizenship application, the citizenship history and government test, and the final U.S Citizenship and Immigration Services Interview.

+Classes are free.

 Visit sdcce.edu/esl for more information about English as a Second Language classes and how to register.
 Questions?
 Email us at ESLsdce@sdccd.edu